Korean War Legacy Project

 Creeping Up Behind Us

-Suspecting it may have been a Yakovlev (Yak-9), the enemy flew behind Lloyd Thompson's plane close enough that the radar indicated only one plane.
-When they landed, the Yak started dropping bombs on the runway at Gimpo Air Force Base.
+Lloyd Thompson did not like wearing his parachute because it was heavy.
+That proved to be dangerous when enemy aircraft would sometimes approach his plane.
+On one occasion, the enemy, possibly in a Yakovlev (Yak-9), flew behind his plane close enough that the radar indicated only one plane.
+When they landed, the Yak started dropping bombs on the runway at Kimpo Air Force Base.
 The Air Force responded with anti-aircraft weapons and blew the enemy plane apart.
+On another occasion, severely damaged B-29s were forced to land at Kimpo.

 Tags: Seoul,Fear,Front lines,North Koreans,Physical destruction,Weapons